 Create a hosted verification link with

-ApiClient.createKYCLink() and check the organization’s verification status with ApiClient.getKYCStatus().Add a bank account
+ApiClient.createOffRampVerification() and check the organization’s verification status with ApiClient.getOffRampVerificationStatus().Add a bank account

 Add the payout destination with

-ApiClient.addBankAccount(), then use listBankAccounts() or getBankAccount() when an operator selects where funds should go.Create a withdrawal
+ApiClient.addBankAccount(), then use listBankAccounts() or getBankAccount() when an operator selects where funds should go.Create an off-ramp intent

 Call

-ApiClient.createWithdrawal() from your server with the source currency, linked bank account details, payment rail, and sender wallet address.Implementation notes
+ApiClient.createOffRampIntent() from your server with the source currency, amount, linked bank account ID, withdrawal currency, payment rail, and sender wallet address.Implementation notes

-- KYC, bank account, and withdrawal methods are signed server-side operations.
+- Off-ramp verification, bank account, and off-ramp intent methods are signed server-side operations.
 Never expose the API secret to the browser.

 - Bank account details must match the verified individual or business profile for the organization.

-- Keep payment settlement and fiat withdrawal as separate ledger events.
-A completed PayOrder means funds reached the destination wallet; a completed withdrawal means a later fiat payout finished.
+- Keep payment settlement and fiat payout as separate ledger events.
+A completed order means funds reached the destination wallet; a completed off-ramp intent means a later fiat payout finished.

 - Use Supported regions to choose the correct fiat rail and recipient fields before adding bank-account forms.